ss5613/Hospital-Database-Analysis/README.md

 This project demonstrates a range of data analysis and business intelligence skills:

-**• Data Sourcing and Preparation:** Using Python to create a custom, clean dataset from scratch.
+**• Data Sourcing and Preparation:** Using Python to create a custom, clean dataset from scratch utilizing API's.

 **• Data Modelling:** Structuring and linking multiple tables in a relational model within Power BI.